sophgo/tpu-mlir/docs/developer_manual/source_en/17_custom.rst

     --mlir caffe_test_net.mlir

   So far, the Top MLIR file caffe_test_net.mlir has been obtained.
 For the subsequent model deployment process, please refer to the user interface chapter.

+4. Backend operator and interface implementation

+  The implementation of absadd and ceiladd is similar to the swapchannel operator and can be found in  $TPUC_ROOT/customlayer/include and $TPUC_ROOT/customlayer/src.